Elpulgo/battleships/README.md

 # What is this?
 An implementation of Battleships game.
 Primarily to try out and learn Blazor Webassembly.
-Can play vs another player, och vs computer, which can play the game with 4 options of difficulty.
+Can play vs another player, or vs computer, which can play the game with 4 options of difficulty.
 See below section for that.

 ## Install